How to Rebuild Transaction Log in SQL Server with Corrupted or Deleted Data?

 #3 Automated Software to Fix All Log Issues

-To avoid all the hassles & easily execute SQL Server rebuild transaction log file, download the expert-recommended Best SQL Log Analyzer Tool.
+To avoid all the hassles & easily execute rebuild transaction log SQL Server file, download the expert-recommended Best SQL Log Analyzer Tool.
 This advanced utility allows users to rebuild as well as repair LDF file without hassles.

 The software comes with these major features mentioned below: